pal03377/master-thesis/thesis.typ

 === Findings <realWorldFindings>
-// Note: Interpret the results and conclude interesting findings ThemisML typically provided fewer feedback suggestions than human tutors.
+// Note: Interpret the results and conclude interesting findings ThemisML typically provided fewer feedback suggestions than human tutors provided manual feedback.
 However, when it did offer feedback, the advice was often valuable.
 In the next section, we'll explore the reasons behind the limited feedback suggestions from ThemisML and discuss additional observations.

 === Discussions
 // Note: Discuss the findings in more detail and also review possible disadvantages that you found